Vocal Coach vs. Vocal Teacher

 Mrs. Audrey Allgaier is a Vocal Teacher with SMI.
 She holds a Music Education Bachelors Degree from Armstrong University in Savannah, GA and focuses on healthy vocal production, matching pitch, reading music/sight reading, and techniques that can help students in both solo and ensemble settings.

-We start students starting at age 12 and up and focus mostly on female singers.
+I start students starting at age 12 and up and focus on female singers.

 If I take you on as a Vocal Student, I will be honest with you.
 I will help you to be the best vocalist you can be.
 I will also tell you if what we are doing is working or not, and we may have to try a couple different teaching methods to help reach our goals.
 The following is what I require for a Vocal Audition.